 - There is no exit market or actual exit transactions.
-Therefore the exit market is a hypothetical one based on the entry market. - There is a very limited market in which to validate the reasonableness of the fair values developed by the Company's model. - At December 31, 2015 and December 31, 2014, the markets for the inputs to the model were highly illiquid, which impacts their reliability. - Due to the non-standard terms under which the affiliated ceding companies enter into derivative contracts, the fair value of the Company's credit derivatives may not reflect the same prices observed in an actively traded market of credit derivatives that do not contain terms and conditions similar to those observed in the financial guaranty market.
+Therefore the exit market is a hypothetical one based on the entry market. - There is a very limited market in which to validate the reasonableness of the fair values developed by the Company's model. - The markets for the inputs to the model were highly illiquid, which impacts their reliability. - Due to the non-standard terms under which the affiliated ceding companies enter into derivative contracts, the fair value of the Company's credit derivatives may not reflect the same prices observed in an actively traded market of credit derivatives that do not contain terms and conditions similar to those observed in the financial guaranty market.